lm3nitro/Projects/New/Bash/Bash Fundamentals/5-Bash Loops Continue and Break.md

 ```

-The bash script will begin with a=1 & will move to inner loop and when it reaches b=5, it will break the outer loop.
-I can use break only instead of break 2, to break inner loop & see how it aﬀects the output.
+The bash script will begin with `a=1` and will move to inner loop and when it reaches `b=5`, it will break the outer loop.
+I can use break only instead of break 2, to break inner loop and see how it aﬀects the output.

 Example:
 ![Pasted image 20241022200538](https://github.com/user-attachments/assets/f153f5c8-2f83-40f0-956d-07a401f3a4f5)